YusufCelik/testcorps/README.md

 ## Excersize 3: shallow mount and verification

+Context of assertion: we are going to mount a React component , in this case a TaxCalculator, and verify whether it renders an expected element, i.e. a Button component, properly.

 1. Create the file TaxCalculator.test.js in the 'src' folder

 `Theory: all .test files are auto detected by our setup`